MrPunyapal/laravel-extended-relationships/README.md

 ### Inverse Relationship for `HasManyArrayColumn`

-The `BelongsToArrayColumn` method allows you to define a relationship between a model and an array column on another model.
+The `BelongsToArrayColumn` method allows you to define a relationship between a model and an array column on another model. if you have ["7", "71"] in array column and int 7 or 71 at your foreign-key then pass `$isString` flag as true to get expected results.

 Here's an example:

 ```php